-The Trust reported a £3.9 million adjusted financial performance deficit for the 2018-19 financial year.
-The surplus includes a non-recurrent £11.9 million allocation from the Provider Sustainability Fund (PSF), approved by the Department of Health and Social Care (DHSC) and HM Treasury.
-The Trust delivered the planned outturn while continuing to support a significant Safely Releasing Cost Programme (SRCP), improving the way it delivers services.
-In addition, the Trust achieved all its other financial duties as detailed below.
+The Trust reported a £5.1 million adjusted financial performance surplus for the 2019-20 financial year.
+The surplus includes a non-recurrent £12.6 million allocation from the Provider Sustainability Fund and Marginal rate emergency tariff (MRET), approved by the Department of Health and Social Care (DHSC) and HM Treasury.
+This is in line with the 2019-20 financial plan.

+The Trust achieved this outturn whilst delivering a £16.4 million Waste Reduction Programme (WRP) improving the way it delivers services.
+In addition, the Trust achieved all its other financial duties as set out later in this report.

-2018-19 2017-18 Break-even duty ✓ ✓ In year - the Trust must achieve an in-year revenue break-even position (before technical items) ✓ ✓ Cumulative - the Trust must deliver a cumulative break-even position (before technical items) ✓ ✓ Capital Resource Limit - the Trust must not exceed its resource limit ✓ ✓ External Financing Limit - the Trust must not exceed its financing limit ✓ ✓
+2019-20 2018-19 Break-even duty ✓ ✓ In year - the Trust must achieve an in-year revenue break-even position (before technical items) ✓ ✓ Cumulative - the Trust must deliver a cumulative break-even position (before technical items) ✓ ✓ Capital Resource Limit - the Trust must not exceed its resource limit ✓ ✓ External Financing Limit - the Trust must not exceed its financing limit ✓ ✓